AustinApple/add_function_group/README.md

 ## Tutorial
 ### Preparing the materials
-Prepare a `.csv` file including molecules SMILES on which you want to add functional groups.
-And also prepare a `.csv` file including functional groups' name and SMARTS.
+Prepare a `.csv` file including molecules SMILES on which you want to add functional groups (default=mainmol.csv).
+And also prepare a `.csv` file including functional groups' name and SMARTS (default=func.csv).
-### Adding functional groups on moleculs
+### Adding functional groups on molecules
-`python substitution_multi.py`
+`python substitution.py`

 There are some arguments.

 ```
+  -h, --help            show this help message and exit
   -i MAINMOL, --mainmol MAINMOL
-                        main molecule file.csv
+                        main molecule
   -f FUNCTION, --function FUNCTION
-                          functional groups.csv
+                        functional group you want to add on molecules
   -o OUTPUT_PATH, --output_path OUTPUT_PATH
                         the output path
   -n NUMBER, --number NUMBER
                         how many functional groups you want to add
+  --multi               add different kinds of functional groups
+  --singel              add one kind of function groups
 ```

-For example, I want to add four functional groups on a molecule.
+For example, adding four one kind of functional groups on molecules.
+`python substitution.py -n 4 --single`
+adding three different kinds of functional groups on molecules.
-`python substitution_multi.py -n 4`
+`python substitution.py -n 4 --single`